 3. Peer-matching – a communications network which permits persons to describe the learning activity in which they wish to engage, in the hope of finding a partner for the inquiry.

 Such an approach to educational provision found some enthusiastic proponents within non-formal education (see, for example, the work of Paul Fordham et. al.1979).
-More recently, such themes have appeared in a somewhat sanitized form in some policy pronouncements around lifelong learning and the so-called learning society.
-Writers like Leadbeater (2000: 112) rediscovered Ivan Illich and argued for a partially deschooled society: ‘More learning should be done at home, in offices and kitchens, in the contexts where knowledge is deployed to solve problems and to add value to people’s lives’.
-However, there can be a cost in this.
+More recently, such themes have appeared in a sanitized form in some policy pronouncements around lifelong learning and the so-called learning society.
+Writers like Leadbeater (2000: 112) rediscovered Ivan Illich, and argued for a partially deschooled society.
+‘More learning should be done at home, in offices and kitchens’, he writes, ‘in the contexts where knowledge is deployed to solve problems and to add value to people’s lives’.
+However, there can be a cost for this.
 The reference to ‘adding value’ hints at this.
 As Ivan Illich himself argued, ‘educators freed from the restraint of schools could be much more effective and deadly conditioners’ (Illich 1975: 74).
 Without a full realization of the political and ethical dimensions of conviviality, what can happen is not so much de-schooling but re-schooling.
 The activities of daily life become more deeply penetrated by commodification and the economic and social arrangements it entails.
-Learning becomes branded (Klein 2001: 87-105) and our social and political processes dominated by the requirements of corporations (Monboit 2001).
+Learning becomes branded (Klein 2001: 87-105) and our social and political processes are dominated by the requirements of corporations (Monboit 2001).

 Informal education – changing the character of other institutions and formations.
 Ivan Illich argues for changes to all institutions so that they may be more convivial for learning.